jxnflzc/Lazy-Memorandum/app/src/main/res/raw-en/update_log.md

+### 2020/06/20 Version 1.0.11

+* Optimize the display of update log to avoid the text at the bottom being blocked

 ### 2020/06/19 Version 1.0.10

-* Optimize the display of update logs for better experience
+* Optimize the display of update log for better experience

 ### 2020/06/19 Version 1.0.9